HubrioAU/XRouter/README.md

         }
     }

-    /// Pipe through the transitions
-    func prepareForTransition(from viewController: UIViewController) throws -> UIViewController {
+    /// Prepare the view controller for the transition func prepareForTransition(from viewController: UIViewController) throws -> UIViewController {
         switch self {
         case .newsfeed: